 The reality of having to marry the old hag sets in, and Florent experiences depression.
 His word of honor is of the utmost importance to him, and sees no way of avoiding the match.
 He finds her where he met her at the tree and she appears to him as ugly as any vision of womanly ugliness could possibly be.

 “And like some bulging wool-sack, she / Proffers herself, and tells him now / It’s time to keep his vow…By the bridle she seizes him…”

 Florent owns up, places her on his horse, and rides off to his castle, traveling primarily by cover of night.
 He has to explain to his friends the reason for bringing the wretched thing to his room.

-In this way, Florent gave his woman full sovereignty, the precise thing that women want.
-By allowing her the one thing that all women want, all her ugliness melts away forever, and she declares she will remain beautiful for as long as they will live.
-Turns out she was cursed by her evil step-mother who hated her and was stuck ugly till she won love and sovereignty from a knight.
+In this fashion, Florent gave his woman full sovereignty, the precise thing that women want.
+By allowing her the one thing that all women want, all her ugliness melts away forever, and she declares that she will remain beautiful for as long as they live.
+Turns out, she had been cursed by her evil step-mother who hated her, and was stuck ugly till she won love and sovereignty from a knight.
 They proceed to flirt and play with each other, and go on to live merrily forever, the moral of the story being:

 “To teach us [men] how obedience to ladies leads to luck in love.”